Ryangwaite/AWS-SAA-C02-Course/README.md

 - The standby replica cannot be accessed directly unless a fail occurs.
    - Can't be used for scaling.
 It's an availability improvement not performance one.
 - Failover is highly available, not fault tolerant.
-- Offers only high availability and minimizes disruptions associated with software updates, backups, and instance type changes not performance improvement or scalability.
-(Don't for exam questions that try to trick you into choosing options that say Multi-AZ can improve performance.)
+- Offers only high availability and minimizes disruptions associated with software updates, backups, and instance type changes not performance improvement or scalability. (**Don't fall for exam questions that try to trick you into choosing options that say Multi-AZ can improve performance.**)
 - Same region only (others AZ in the VPC).
 - Backups are taken from standby which removes performance impacts.
 - Failover can happen for a number of reasons.